shanel/cryptonymo.us/_posts/2009-08-05-build-your-own-spotify-api.markdown

 asks what data I needed to get out of their API.
 I explain it to him, he walks off and an hour later the requested geodata was made available in their API!

-One notable European music company missing at hackday was [Spotify](http://spotify.com).
+One notable European music company missing at hack day was [Spotify](http://spotify.com).
 Since the Swedish company launched their ad-supported streaming service end of last year it has at times been labeled as "game-changer" of the music business or otherwise as "iTunes killer".
 A slick interface and fast P2P streaming makes accessing remote music on-demand indistinguishable from a locally stored music library.